kianjnoble2-glitch/FortiGate-and-Cisco-Topology-Demonstration/README.md

 # FortiGate-and-Cisco-Topology-Demonstration
 This project aims to demonstrate the skills I've acquired while studying Fortinet's FortiGate courses as well as Cisco's CCNA (and further).

+V2:
+Tests OSPF peerings using GRE over IPsec and (separately) Route-based IPsec tunnels (VTI).
+Forti-1 and Forti-3 have an OSPF peering using VTI tunnel alone.
+R1 and R2 have peering using GRE over IPsec.
+The tunnel interfaces of Forti-1 and Forti-3 are 10.255.255.1/30
+and 10.255.255.2/30 respectively.
+The GRE tunnel interfaces of R1 and R2 are 10.255.255.5/30 and 10.255.255.6/30
+respectively.

+The GRE tunnel can be removed and OSPF neighbour peerings can be formed directly between R1->Forti-1->Forti-3->R2 with no issues.
+The purpose was to test OSPF across the GRE and VTI tunnels.

 V1:
 The external network makes use of the NAT node adapter in VMWare settings configuration.